The communication complexity of non-signaling distributions

 \paragraph{Summary of results} The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we give the required definitions and models of communication complexity and characterizations of the classes of distributions we consider.

-In Section~\ref{sec:lower-bounds}, we prove our lower bound on classical and quantum communication ({\bf Theorem~\ref{cor:lower-bound-quasi}}), and show that it coincides with Linial and Shraibman's method in the special case of Boolean functions ({\bf Theorem~\ref{thm:quasi-lhv}}).

-Our lower bounds are linear programs (respectively, SDPs in the quantum case), and in Section~\ref{sec:dual}, we show that the dual linear programs (resp.\, SDPs) have a natural interpretation in quantum information, as they coincide with Bell (resp.\, Tsirelson) inequality violations ({\bf Theorem~\ref{thm:lp-bell}}).
-We also give a dual expression which also has a natural interpretation, as the maximum winning probability of an associated XOR game ({\bf Corollary~\ref{cor:LS-game}}).
-The primal form is also the multiplicative inverse of the maximum winning probability of the associated XOR game, where all inputs have the same winning probability.
+In Section~\ref{sec:lower-bounds}, we prove our lower bound on classical and quantum communication ({\bf Theorem~\ref{cor:lower-bound-quasi}}), and show that it coincides with Linial and Shraibman's method in the special case of Boolean functions ({\bf Theorems~\ref{lemma:cmargvscquasi} and~\ref{lem:epsilon-alpha}}).
+Our lower bounds are convex optimization programs (linear programs in the classical case), and in Section~\ref{sec:dual}, we show that the dual programs have a natural interpretation in quantum information, as they coincide with Bell (or Tsirelson) inequality violations ({\bf Theorem~\ref{thm:lp-bell}}).
+We give a dual expression which also has a natural interpretation, as the maximum winning probability of an associated XOR game ({\bf Corollary~\ref{cor:LS-game}}).
+The primal form turns out to be the multiplicative inverse of the maximum winning probability of the associated XOR game, where all inputs have the same winning probability.

-In Section~\ref{sec:gamma-vs-nu}, we compare the two methods and show that the quantum and classical lower bound expressions can differ by at most a factor that is linear in the number of outcomes.
-(Theorem~\ref{thm:nu-gamma2}}).
+In Section~\ref{sec:gamma-vs-nu}, we compare the two methods and show that the quantum and classical lower bound expressions can differ by at most a factor that is linear in the number of outcomes ({\bf Theorem~\ref{thm:nu-gamma2}}).
 When viewed as maximum Bell inequality violations, our results imply that if Alice and Bob each have $k$ possible outcomes, then the largest Bell inequality violation for quantum distributions is at most $O(k^2)$.

 Finally, in Section~\ref{sec:smp}, we give upper bounds on simultaneous messages complexity in terms of our lower bound expression ({\bf Theorem~\ref{thm:smp}}).
 We use fingerprinting methods~\cite{bcwdw01, yaofinger03, shi05, gkr06} to give very simple proofs that classical communication with shared randomness, or quantum communication with shared entanglement, can be simulated in the simultaneous messages model, with exponential blowup in communication, and in particular that any quantum distribution can be approximated with constant communication.